NL33/electron-git/z-plans/z-later-next.md

 build out the functionality for public docs first.

+# load spinner in command center

+add load spinner to show progress when doing tasks, like:
+-creating apple note doc
+-opening apple note
+-saving version
+-sending to discourse [for this especially, show a success message when done]

 # For apple notes and html files: it makes a lot more sense to:

 open the file directly from the command center.